 - 12.3.1 Provide a confirmation of diagnosis when requested (letter from the physician or evidence of prescription) - 12.3.2 Provide all medical supplies, equipment, medications (i.e. insulin, emergency glucagon), extra snacks, and fast acting sugars required for diabetes management at school. - 12.3.3.
-Replenish supplies at the request of the school - 12.3.4 Label all snacks and food with appropriate carb counts (as needed) - 12.3.5 Collaborate with the school to complete the required WRDSB medical Plan of Care. - 12.3.6 Help their child develop advocacy skills, recognize symptoms/triggers and communicate when feeling unwell to a staff member.
+Replenish supplies at the request of the school - 12.3.4 Label all snacks and food with appropriate carb counts (as needed).
+For students attending board operated Before & After school programs menu accommodations may be put into place through the program supervisor with the snack vendor in consultation with the parents/guardian.
+Parents/guardians will review the snack menu provided and discuss accommodations needed with the Supervisor. - 12.3.5 Collaborate with the school to complete the required WRDSB medical Plan of Care. - 12.3.6 Help their child develop advocacy skills, recognize symptoms/triggers and communicate when feeling unwell to a staff member.